 Another new website gives information on small private hotels in Khorog and plans to add information on restaurants, sight-seeing etc. See

-I have just added a web page with information on travel to the Afghan Wakhan
+I have recently added a web page with information on travel to the Afghan Wakhan

 (click here to access this page).